 Each month we select featured products on brain injury to highlight new manuals, best sellers, and old favorites.

-Filled with readings and exercises designed to assist persons with neurological impairments in the recovery process, this workbook is for individuals, caregivers, and clinicians.
+Authors Dr. Kimberly S. Hutchinson and Lawrence S. Dilks have developed a workbook filled with readings and exercises designed to assist persons with neurological impairments in the recovery process.
 Each section has activities and worksheets with a variety of visual and cognitive activities.
 Sections include orientation, attention and concentration, processing speed, memory, executive functions, language redevelopment, visual perception, anxiety and depression, and extra activities.
+This workbook is for individuals, caregivers, and clinicians.

 If you are a therapist or clinician, please see the special package for clinicians titled For Clinicians - The Practical Guide to Cognitive Rehabilitation. click here.

 This comprehensive set of manuals was created to help educators, therapists, school administrators and parents identify and effectively address the special needs of a student with a brain injury.
 This is an essential tool kit filled with assessment tools, educational strategies, compensatory techniques and learning methods for all ages.
 Set contains all 7 manuals and CDs with PDF worksheets.

 Of all the physical and cognitive losses after her brain injury, it was Hilary Zayed’s loss of self that was the least visible to others…but most painful for her.
 Her book explores her meaning of loss, the search for a new identity, and the reinvention of her “new self” with her new self-awareness.
 Art became her vehicle for self-exploration and self-expression, as she struggled to build a new identity and move forward.
 She shares her experiences (post-TBI) candidly, and her artwork speaks volumes about her passion for life.

 Reinventing Oneself After Loss is also available as an eBook click here.